spatie/image/UPGRADING.md

 - the `orientation` method now accepts a Orientation enum value.
 - the `flip` method now accepts a FlipDirection enum value.
 - the `fit` method now accepts a Fit enum value.
+- the `crop` method now accepts a CropPosition enum value.